romanzino/Kvak/README.md

-#Solovey
+#Kvak

-Solovey is BEM based CSS framework written in Stylus.
+Kvak is BEM based CSS/JS framework written in Stylus.
 Now it is in the stage of development.

 ###Warning